TWO DOZEN OF THE BEST RACING, SPORTS AND ROAD MODELS FROM THE FOREMOST ITALIAN MARQUE TO BE FEATURED

 And a brand new 1978 Ducati 900 NCR, the same model that propelled legendary racer Mike Hailwood to a victorious comeback (after an 11 year hiatus!) at the Isle of Man and Mallory Park.

 Perhaps most noteworthy, however, is the original condition 1984 750SS TT1 campaigned by Pablo Real.
 In addition to being the progenitor of the extremely successful four-valve Ducati racers that paved the way for world Superbike domination, TT1 models are nearly as rare as hen's teeth and never come up for sale, let alone one with documented race history.
 Better still, not one but two TT1s are being offered!

 Other multiple same-model machines from this astounding collection include two or more TT2s, F1 Desmos and F1 Montjuics, something that is practically unheard of, in addition to the many other fine examples from the group.

-Truly one of the greatest collections of Ducatis assembled, the Silverman Museum Racing collection will share center stage with the Pierce Museum collection in January, each representing Bologna and Milwaukee with machines that are diametrically opposed in style and purpose yet symbolize the epitome and benchmark of their respective genres.
+Truly one of the greatest collections of Ducatis assembled, the Silverman Museum Racing collection will share centre stage with the Pierce Museum collection in January, each representing Bologna and Milwaukee with machines that are diametrically opposed in style and purpose yet symbolise the epitome and benchmark of their respective genres.

 The Bonhams Las Vegas Motorcycle Auction will take place at Bally's Hotel & Casino on the Las Vegas Strip on Thursday 9 January 2014.
-Detailed information about each motorcycle will be listed in the published catalog available in December.
-To order a catalog, register to bid in person or by phone, and to learn more about other motorcycles in this anticipated auction, visit www/bonhams.com/vegas2.
+Detailed information about each motorcycle will be listed in the published catalogue available in December.
+To order a catalogue, register to bid in person or by phone, and to learn more about other motorcycles in this anticipated auction, visit www/bonhams.com/vegas2.